aaronshaver/factorio-power-lines-algorithm-visualizer/README.md

 I'm not the only one who has been bothered by it.
 Other people have made mods to address the issue,
 like: https://mods.factorio.com/mod/rewire-tool.

-Furthermore, I've been doing a lot of LeetCode lately as I prepare for job interviews.
-So these two things combined in my mind to make me wonder: how hard would it be to try other ways of connecting the power poles to try to avoid unnecessary wiring that leads to a mess?
+Furthermore, I'd been doing a lot of LeetCode as I prepare for job interviews, so algorithm thinking and puzzle-solving had been on my mind.
+So these two things -- bothered by this issue in the game and doing lots of algorithm code -- combined in my mind to spart the project.
+I wondered, how hard would it be to try other ways of connecting the power poles to avoid unnecessary wiring that leads to these messes?

-This project is the answer to that question.
+So this project is the answer to that question.
 I challenged myself to use TypeScript, the Canvas HTML element, React, and my own algorithm thinking to produce an interactive tool to visualize different ways of connecting power poles.